Moses: But they will not believe me, nor listen to my voice: for they will say, The Lord has not appeared to you.

 The Lord: When you return into Egypt, see that you do all those wonders before Pharaoh, which I have put in your hand.
 But I will harden his heart, that he shall not let the people go.
 And you shall say to Pharaoh, the Lord said, Israel is my son, even my firstborn: And I say to you, Let my son go, that he may serve me: and if you refuse to let him go, I will slay your son, even your firstborn.

-And on the way in the inn, the Lord met Moses and sought to kill him.
+In an inn, the Lord met Moses and sought to kill him.

 Then Zipporah took a sharp stone, and cut off the foreskin of her son, and cast it at Moses’ feet.